Xposed-Modules-Repo/com.simo.ssl.killer/README.md

 **Modern SSL certificate bypass using xposed framework**

-SSL KiLLER is an XPosed/LSPosed module designed for security testers and researchers.
+SSL Killer is an XPosed/LSPosed module designed for security testers and researchers.
 It implements a collection of hooks that target common SSL/TLS pinning implementations across popular libraries.

 ## Requirements: